DevShah1407/WRO-Paraducks/README.md

 All 3 of us have prior FIRST Robotics Competition and/or FIRST Tech Challenge experience, and wanted to try our hands at something new!

 Neel Shah is the lead technician of an FRC Team.
 He's a 10th grader at the Bombay International School and an aspiring engineer.
-He enjoys building robots and objects, starting all the way from childhood with lego.
-His hobbies include sports such as squash and football, as well as having fun and joking around.
+He enjoys building robots, starting all the way from childhood with lego.
+His hobbies include sports such as squash and football, as well as researching and learning about new advances in STEM.

 Tara Guha Thakurta was a coding team member for an FRC team.
 She's a 10th grader at the Bombay International School and a robotics engineer.
 She enjoys building robots and creating AI models for anything she likes.
 Her other hobbies are sports as she is an avid football fan.